-At the beginning of the COVID crisis, the Deutsche Bank AG Group, which has adopted the IFRS 9 impairment model, has carried out a detailed analysis aimed at assessing the short-term corrections to the definition of macroeconomic scenarios, aimed at providing the most realistic representation of expected losses in an environment characterised by considerable volatility.
+Since the beginning of the COVID crisis, the Deutsche Bank AG Group, which has adopted the IFRS 9 impairment model, has carried out a detailed analysis aimed at assessing the short-term corrections to the definition of macroeconomic scenarios, aimed at providing the most realistic representation of expected losses in an environment characterised by considerable volatility.
 In particular, in order to stabilise the macroeconomic projections in the direction of trend dynamics, estimates of the MEVs (macroeconomic variables) were used over a 12-quarter time horizon, instead of the short-term realisations used in the ordinary model.
 This representation is intended to be the solution that allows on the one hand to evaluate the portfolio dynamics in conditions of a structural nature, and on the other hand to stabilise the process of constructing the cost of risk in the trend direction.
 The ordinary Expected Credit Loss modelling is constructed to capture, with a high degree of sensitivity, changes in the cycle dynamics and to incorporate them in the quantification of credit risk: such an approach would have created unmanageable and untrue fluctuations in the credit impairment quantification process.
 In order to assess the impacts deriving from changes in the macroeconomic correlation component, the operational monitoring process of the FLI Overlay was intensified, assessing the impact by type of satellite model, by regulatory class and by macro-type of portfolio, by macroeconomic driver and at the same time increasing the monitoring frequency on a weekly basis.
-This approach has enabled the bank to assess in real time the occurrence of distortionary dynamics of expected loss quantification.
+The current year provided for a gradual realignment of the forward-looking estimate component to ordinary operating conditions, specifically adjusted in order to correct distorting dynamics in the quantification of the expected loss, from the continuation of volatile conditions.
+At the same time, the FLI-conditional LGD component, previously limited to a parametric approach, was developed: this solution will complete the method for quantifying the conditional expected loss starting from next year.